 The initial Investor Residency Permit will be valid for two years, after which, the investor may apply for renewal of the permit for another two years.
 After five years, the investor can apply for permanent residency in Spain.

 Located in the West Indies, St. Kitts & Nevis allows investors who make a substantial contribution to the Federation to apply for citizenship and a passport.
 The investor must be at least 18-years-old, must meet the minimum investment requirements, and must also meet other application criteria.
-There are two options for investment:
+There are two options: investing in real estate or contributing to the Sustainable Growth Fund.

 Swiss Residence Program